onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD

-This python interface allows you to transmit Voicemeeter parameters over a network.
+This python interface allows you to send Voicemeeter/Matrix commands over a network.

-It may be used standalone or to extend the [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python)
+It offers the same public API as [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python).

-There is no support for audio transfer in this package, only parameters.
+Only the VBAN SERVICE/TEXT subprotocols are supported, there is no support for AUDIO or MIDI in this package.

 For an outline of past/future changes refer to: [CHANGELOG](CHANGELOG.md)

 ## Tested against

--   Basic 1.0.8.8
+-   Basic 1.1.2.2
--   Banana 2.0.6.8
+-   Banana 2.1.2.2
--   Potato 3.0.2.8
+-   Potato 3.1.2.2

 ## Requirements